neoforged/ModDevGradle/BREAKING_CHANGES.md

 The breaking changes in this major version should not affect most projects.
 Nonetheless, every single breaking change is documented here, along with a suggested fix.

+- Modding now needs to be enabled before dependencies are made available, and the NeoForge/NeoForm versions will be fixed at the point in time when modding is enabled.
+Setting `neoForge.version` or `neoForge.neoFormVersion` will enable modding when those properties are set.
+For more advanced use cases, the `neoForge.enable { ... }` block can be used, i.e. to not enable modding for the `main` source set.
+You can only enable modding once for one version of NeoForge/NeoForm per project.
 - Changes to access transformer and interface injection data publishing.
   - `accessTransformers.publish` and `interfaceInjectionData.publish` syntax was changed.
   - `accessTransformers.published` and `interfaceInjectionData.published` were removed.